 We also have a team of midwife sonographers working in our antenatal clinics.
 Their role is to perform ultrasound scans to monitor the growth of your baby during your pregnancy if needed.

 Our student midwives work in all of our departments.
-They will be supervised in their work by a qualified midwife and wear grey uniforms.
+They will be supervised in their work by a qualified midwife.

 Senior midwiveswork across all of our settings.